Tai Ping Carpets: Management and strategic development

 In September 2017, Tai Ping sold its commercial business to an independent third party.
 This sale included the manufacture, distribution and sales of machine-made commercial carpet, and it allowed Tai Ping to focus its operations, marketing and sales efforts on custom-made artisan products for use in homes, yachts and private jets, along with high-end commercial locations such as boutique stores, hotels and corporate offices.

 In January 2018, former COO Mark Worgan became Tai Ping's CEO, replacing James H. Kaplan.
-Other key personnel include CFO Alex Lung, CSO Shawn Hiltz, and Managing Directors for each of Tai Ping's global regions: Tony Ash (Europe, Middle East, Africa), Celia Yeung (Asia) and Michael Reagan (Americas).
+Other key personnel include CFO Alex Lung, CSO Joel Frommann, and Managing Directors for each of Tai Ping's global regions: Shawn Hiltz (Europe, Middle East, Africa), Celia Yeung (Asia) and Kate Judd (Americas).
 Nicholas Colfer serves as Chairman.

 Products

 Tai Ping's custom-tufted products are manufactured in its proprietary factory in Xiamen.
 The company's hand-knotted carpets are handwoven in independent factories in China and Nepal.
 Hand-loomed rugs under the Manufacture Cogolin brand are still made on Jacquard looms in France.